reactioncommerce/reaction-docs/developer/architecture/schemas.md

 Schemas are implemented using the [simpl-schema](https://github.com/aldeed/simple-schema-js) NPM package.

-Reaction.Collections are defined in the common code of `lib/collections`, where the SimpleSchemas defined in `lib/collections/schemas` are attached.
+Reaction.Collections are defined in the common code of `lib/collections`, where the SimpleSchemas defined in [`lib/collections/schemas`](https://github.com/reactioncommerce/reaction/tree/v1.8.0/lib/collections/schemas) are attached.
+View all schemas in the [API Docs](http://api.docs.reactioncommerce.com/schemas.html).

 Custom schemas can also be defined in individual packages, by creating a `lib/collections/schemas` folder inside your package.

 ## Registering

-All schemas should be registered using the `registerSchema()` method that Reaction uses internally to register all of our core Schemas.
+All schemas should be registered using the [`registerSchema()`](http://api.docs.reactioncommerce.com/module-collections.html#~registerSchema) method that Reaction uses internally to register all of our core Schemas.

 ```js
 import SimpleSchema from "simpl-schema";